 If any of these subjects are not in the student’s top four ATAR outcomes (only four are used to derive the ATAR), the student is still eligible for the 10 per cent bonus.

-UWA's twelve undergraduate degrees
+UWA's twenty four undergraduate degrees

 We offer more than 65 majors within our undergraduate degrees.